jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.tests: [TestResult](#testresult)[]

-This suite’s direct children, which can either be [TestSuiteResult](#testsuiteresult)s or [TestCaseResult](#testcaseresult)s instances.
+This suite’s direct children, which can either be [TestSuiteResult](#testsuiteresult) or [TestCaseResult](#testcaseresult) instances.
 It’s possible for a suite to have no children.

 [Back to top](#automation-api)